mmbman/Katagiri/1983-12-21-Blue-Cliff-Record-Case-49-Talk-1.md

 **Katagiri Roshi:** Um... kind of... pretty close, but not *exactly*.
 Pretty close.

 I know there are some people who attain enlightenment [that way].
 I don’t know whether we should call it enlightenment or not, you know?
 Maybe there is some appropriate term, but I don’t know exactly, so let me say enlightenment.
 So, I know there are some people who attain actually enlightenment through that.
 The point is that, I [always say], whatever it is, you cannot sit on the chair of something always.
-[Because “always” is everything is changing.]
+[Because “always” is, everything is changing.]

 #### 56:05